Bledington - St Leonards church

 Bledington dates back to at least the 9th century when the manor belonged to the monks of Winchcombe Abbey.
 But it was not until 1170 that the Abbot of Winchcombe had a church built to serve the village of Bledington.
 The church was complete before 1175.
 That first building was composed of only a nave and chancel.
 The only surviving parts of that early church are the current bellcote and font.

 In the early 13th century the church was enlarged with the addition of a south aisle, and later in that century the building was enlarged with a three-light east window and the south porch.
 As the wealth of the Cotswolds increased during the late medieval period St Leonards was again expanded with the addition of the tower and the clerestory which gives the interior such a uniquely light and airy feel.

 The most interesting feature of Bledington's church, though, is the series of corbel heads that grace the exterior of the west end of the church.
 All but one is a woman, and each is unique.
 Most interesting, though, is the headgear worn by the figures depicted; they are excellent examples of the type of costumes worn during the late medieval period.
-There are images of each corbel head in our photo gallery of St Leonard's - they make a fascionating study for what they show about medieval costume.
+The corbel heads make a fascinating study for what they show about medieval costume.

 Address: Church Road, Bledington, Cotswolds, Gloucestershire, England

 Location: On Church Road, just a block south of the village green.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low to exceptional) on historic interest